-The Phase 1b trial is designed to evaluate the safety, pharmacokinetics and preliminary efficacy of the furmonertinib-ICP-189 combination in EGFRm NSCLC involving classical mutations and we anticipate enrolling the first patient in 2024.
-An expansion cohort in patients previously treated with a third-generation EGFR TKI is planned once a dose and schedule for drug administration has been determined, with potential proof of concept in second-line classical EGFRm NSCLC in 2026, and 2027 in a planned EGFR-TKI naïve first-line therapy cohort.
+The Phase 1b trial is designed to evaluate the safety, pharmacokinetics and preliminary efficacy of the furmonertinib-ICP-189 combination in EGFRm NSCLC involving classical mutations and we anticipate enrolling the first patient in .
+An expansion cohort in patients previously treated with a third-generation EGFR TKI is planned once a dose and schedule for drug administration has been determined, with potential proof of concept in second-line classical EGFRm NSCLC in .